PDR-benchmark-standardization-committee/xDR-Challenge-2023-evaluation/README.md

 Note that frequency of the evaluation depends on the frequency of the ground-truth data.
 The frequency of the ground-truth data for xDR Challenge 2023 is about 100Hz.
 If the sampling frequency of your estimation is less than 100Hz, your estimation can not be accurately evaluated.
 We recommend you to estimate trajectories in 100Hz or to up-sample the trajectories to 100Hz.
+Only I_ve is evaluated at 1Hz for cancelling peaky high-frequency fluctuation of the velocity.

 ## Requirements (Required python version and packages for running the scripts)
 ```